-Evidence suggests the pandemic can be held in check if people wear well-fitted medical procedure masks when near others.
+Evidence suggests the pandemic can be held in check if people wear well-fitted 3 layer masks when near others.
 Masking will be effective in all but a few places, such as gyms, bars and restaurants.
 Mandatory masking would eliminate destructive lock-downs, permitting the normal operation of schools, businesses and the other elements of everyday life.

 The COVID-19 virus is transmitted in tiny droplets sent into the air when people talk, and exhale.
 Loud talking and heavy breathing through the mouth emit more droplets.
 Joggers and puffing people in gyms emit even more.
-Because the smallest droplets may float in the air for hours, social distancing by itself may be ineffective in enclosed spaces with poor ventilation.
+Because the smallest droplets may float in the air for up to half an hour, social distancing by itself will be ineffective in enclosed spaces with poor ventilation.
 For more info see this video report on research from Japan and a report in the journal Science.
 Masks are necessary indoors, when near others.
 They are usually unnecessary outdoors, where transmission is 18 times less likely, except for large close-packed gatherings.
 Still, there remain some questions about masks because they don't seem to work in the community even though they work in the lab.
 Masks alone may not be sufficient.
-The addition of face shields that protect the eyes has been shown to provide much improved protection for front-line health workers
+The addition of face shields that protect the eyes has been shown to provide much improved protection for front-line health workers.

 Infected people with no symptoms can shed large amounts of virus.
 In fact, as reported in Nature, infected persons may be most capable of spreading the virus 1-2 days before showing any symptoms.

 The graph below comes from a study on face masks reported in the June 10, 2020 edition of the Proceedings of the Royal Society.